Alejogb1/job-board/blog-data/implementing-a-database-how-to-get-started.md

 2.  **Start Small:** Implement a simple toy database to practice.
 Don't go for distributed systems right away.
 Start with a local file based key-value store like we did here.
 3.  **Understand the Algorithms:** Learn about different data structures for indexing like B-trees and hash maps.
 These are the fundamental building blocks.
 Read "Introduction to Algorithms" by Cormen et al it is a gold mine for database developers.
 4.  **Don't Reinvent the Wheel:** Explore existing open-source databases to learn how they work.
 Look at something like SQLite it is a simple and embeddable database that is great to study.
 5.  **Practice and experiment:** Database design is an iterative process.
-You won't get it right on the first try but that's okay.
+You won't get it right on the first try but that's .
 The important part is to learn along the way.

 **Some Final Thoughts**